opensmit/mos-pkg/README.md

 ## 🌟 Overview

 **Mos Linux** is designed for users who crave a clean, refined, and cinematic desktop experience.
-By combining the power of Arch Linux with meticulously tuned desktop environments (DDE & KDE), we provide a studio-level OS that stays true to its source while enhancing every detail.
+By combining the power of Arch Linux with meticulously tuned desktop environments like (DDE & KDE), we provide a studio-level OS that stays true to its source while enhancing every detail.

 ### Key Features:
 * **True-to-Source Enhancement:** Pure Arch power with professional-grade optimizations.